What is dermatomyositis?

 - Cancer, especially in older people

-- An infection, medication, or another exposure in your environment that triggers the disease
+- An infection, medicine, or another exposure in your environment that triggers the

 What are the symptoms of dermatomyositis?

-The symptoms are caused by swelling and inflammation in the blood vessels that supply your skin and muscles, and can include:
+Swelling and inflammation in the blood vessels that supply your skin and muscles cause

 - Red or purple rash on sun-exposed areas that may be painful or itchy